-On Presidents Day, #TinyTump Memes Continue And Are Hilarious As Ever
+On Presidents Day, #TinyTrump Memes Continue And Are Hilarious As Ever

 — Raging Bull NO TRUMP (@ToDropADime2) February 20, 2017

-Not only are #TinyTump memes saturating various news cycles, but also talk of Donald Trump’s impeachment is catching on fast.
+Not only are #TinyTrump memes saturating various news cycles, but also talk of Donald Trump’s impeachment is catching on fast.

 Protests are mounting against the commander in chief for a litany of missteps early in his administration — Michael Flynn and Andrew Puzder (cabinet pick casualties) –, a disturbing pattern of “fake news,” ironically, originating from his own administration (Kellyanne Conway’s “Bowling Green Massacre“), Sean Spicer’s “Atlanta terror attack,” and Trump’s fallout over his remarks about a Swedish incident.